Stipend & Expectations

 NEH-funded institutes are professional development programs that convene K-12 educators or higher education faculty from across the nation in order to deepen and enrich their understanding of a variety of topics in the humanities and enrich their capacity for effective scholarship and teaching.

 The NEH provides $2,200 in stipend funding for each participant in a two-week residential summer institute.
-This stipend is intended to help cover travel, housing, meals, and basic academic expenses.
-The stipend amount is fixed and is taxable as income.

 Questions?
 Contact us at education@tfana.org